 - Disappointment that life had taken such a radical detour.

-People like to say that time heals all wounds, but what if old aches can always be reactivated?
+People say that time heals all wounds, but what if old aches reactivate?
 Is it possible to think back on unfulfilled dreams without feeling the sting of disappointment?

 The Pain of Past Hurt

-If you walked into a stadium with fifty thousand people, you wouldn’t be able to go more than a few steps without bumping into someone with a bruised heart.
+If you walked into a stadium filled with fifty thousand people, you wouldn’t be able to take more than a few steps without bumping into someone who has a bruised heart.

 Some struggle to sit in the stands because cheering on the home team was a tradition with a family member who’s no longer able to attend.
 Some can still picture the seats where they sat on their first date, the beginning of a relationship that didn’t end with an engagement.
-Others hear a ringtone in the crowd that reminds them of the night they got the news that they had been betrayed by someone they trusted, an act they’re pretty sure they’ve forgiven but don’t think they’ll ever be able to forget.
+Others hear a ringtone in the crowd that reminds them of the night they got the news that they had been betrayed by someone they trusted.

 As long as we live in a world impacted by sin, our stories will have sore spots.
-You may share my embarrassment and not have mentioned how you still feel about it to anyone except God.
+Like me, you may feel embarrassed and not mention how you feel to anyone except God.
 He not only sees, but He cares, and He’s able to ease the ache.

-One of the great comforts of studying Scripture is getting to see how God has healed those who have come before us.
-We see that in the familiar story of Joseph in Genesis 37–50.
-Joseph suffered deeper and wider pain than many of us can even comprehend.
-It would have made sense for him to have been held captive to the losses he experienced his entire life, but what Joseph reveals in Genesis 41 shows that God is able to set us free from the painful memories of past hurt.
+One of the great comforts of studying Scripture is seeing how God has healed those who have gone before us, as in the familiar story of Joseph in Genesis 37–50.
+Joseph suffered deeper pain than many of us can comprehend.
+It would have made sense for him to have been held captive to the losses he experienced.
+But what Joseph reveals in Genesis 41 shows that God is able to set us free from the painful memories of past hurt.

 A Painful Past